it-a-me/mcpelauncher-wiki/src/extra/advanced/debugging_ndk_libraries/index.md

 You get the load address with
 <https://github.com/minecraft-linux/mcpelauncher-linker/blob/5127987ca49c4aeca6d180f26a9a4ac5aa4501c2/src/linker.cpp#L21>.
-Minecraft\'s load address is printed to the log as a hex number.
+Minecraft's load address is printed to the log as a hex number.

 ## Development Utilities

-Use readelf to list symbols of [libminecraftpe.so]{.title-ref}
+Use readelf to list symbols of `libminecraftpe.so`

 ``` bash
 readelf --wide -s libminecraftpe.so